matthew56391/UTSA-VIVA/README.md

 # UTSA VIVA Projects

-This repository contains selected projects and coursework developed for the VIVA UTSA embedded systems board.
+This repository is a curated selection of coursework and projects, highlighting system-level design, peripheral interfacing, and embedded fundamentals.

 ## Contents
 - **Final Project** – Full system-level embedded project